-Imposter Sites and Services
+Impostor Sites and Services

 Websites offering "free credit reports," "free credit scores," or "free credit monitoring" are not part of the legally mandated free annual credit report program.
 In many cases, the "free" product comes with strings, such as conversion to a paid service after trial.
 If you don't cancel during the trial, you may be unwittingly agreeing to let the company start charging fees to your credit card.

 Some fake sites use terms like "free report" in their names; others have URLs that purposely misspell the office website.
-Some of these "imposter" sites direct you to other sites that try to sell you something or collect your personal information.
+Some of these "impostor" sites direct you to other sites that try to sell you something or collect your personal information.

 What do i need to provide to get my report?